shawnpflueger/ReactTypeScriptDemo/README.md

 I'm continuously updating and improving it as I get to know React better.
 And expect some additional features down the line as I explore React-adjacent libraries.

+## React Router

+At the top of the page you can choose to swap between my original "Tab" navigation, or using [React Router](https://reactrouter.com/web/guides/quick-start).
+Like the original app navigation it's all generated from the `Demo` definitions themselves.
+Of course since the Browser Router context provider is hidden behind a checkbox, by default the routing doesn't work at all.

 ## Clock

 This should show on every page and is implemented inside the App.tsx file.